paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-17a-congressional-budget-and-fiscal-operations.md

 (2) After the Congress has expressed its opinion pursuant to paragraph (1) as to the year in which the goals for reducing unemployment set forth in section 4(b) of the Employment Act of 1946 [[15 U.S.C.
 1022a(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1022a/b&num=0&edition=prelim)] can be achieved, if, pursuant to section 4(e) of such Act [[15 U.S.C.
 1022a(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1022a/e&num=0&edition=prelim)], the President recommends in the Economic Report that such goals be achieved in a year which is different from the year in which the Congress has expressed its opinion that such goals should be achieved, either in its action pursuant to paragraph (1) or in its most recent action pursuant to this paragraph, the concurrent resolution on the budget for the fiscal year beginning after the date on which such Economic Report is received by the Congress may set forth the year in which, in the opinion of the Congress, such goals can be achieved.

-(3) It shall be in order to amend the provision of such resolution setting forth such year only if the amendment thereto also proposes to alter the estimates, amounts, and levels (as described in subsection (a) of this section) set forth in such resolution in germane fashion in order to be consistent with the economic goals (as described in sections 3(a)(2) and 4(b) of the Employment Act of 1946 [[15 U.S.C.
+(3) It shall be in order to amend the provision of such resolution setting forth such year only if the amendment thereto also proposes to alter the estimates, amounts, and levels (as described in subsection (a)) set forth in such resolution in germane fashion in order to be consistent with the economic goals (as described in sections 3(a)(2) and 4(b) of the Employment Act of 1946 [[15 U.S.C.
 1022(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1022/a/2&num=0&edition=prelim), 1022a(b)]) which such amendment proposes can be achieved by the year specified in such amendment.

 **(g) Economic assumptions**